RicardoEgas/MyPortfolio/README.md

 # 📖 [My Porfolio] <a name="about-project"></a>

-My Portfolio part 2 is part of day 4 project for Microverse which consists in completing the build of a mobile page replicating a template from Figma.
+My Portfolio is a project for Microverse which consists in completing the build of a mobile and Desktop page replicating a template from Figma.

 ## 🛠 Built With <a name="built-with"></a>